never-lang/never/docs/tailrec.md

 # Recursion

-*To understand recursion one needs to understand recursion*
+*To Understand Recursion, You Must First Understand Recursion.*

-![alt text][uroboros]
+![Uroboros; Public Domain reproduced by Carlos Adanero][uroboros]

 ## Introduction
 Many problems are expressed using themselves as subproblems.
 This leads to an interesting observation, that to solve a problem one needs to solve the same problem again.
 Of course such loop needs to be broken somewhere.
 Usually subproblems are of smaller size than the original.
-In mathematics a classical example of such a function is Fibonnaci function which is defined as ```fib(1) = 1, fib(2) = 1, fib(n) == fib(n - 1) + fib(n - 2)```.
-Computer scientists also noticed that value of such functions can be automatically calculated by a computer.
-Unfortunatelly computers are electrical devices which have their limitations.
-One of them is speed of execution which is finitive and thus larger problems take longer to execute.
+In mathematics a classical example of such a function is Fibonacci function which is defined as ```fib(1) = 1, fib(2) = 1, fib(n) == fib(n - 1) + fib(n - 2)```.
+Programmers also noticed that value of such functions can be automatically calculated by a computer.
+Unfortunately computers are electrical devices which have their limitations.
+One of them is speed of execution which is finite and thus larger problems take longer to execute.
 The other one is memory size which also influences size of problems which can be solved.
-Computers also execute instructions and they must be programmed to reuse same results again.
-Otherwise they will blindly recalulate same problems again and again.
+In many functions the same subproblem is calculated repeatadely.
+As computers execute instructions they must be programmed to reuse previously calculated values.
+Otherwise they will blindly recalculate same problems again and again.
 For example, simple implementation of the Fibonacci function for each ```n``` would solve the same subproblems twice.
 In recursion of course!
-Which leads to expotentian number of instructions invoked.
+Which leads to exponential number of instructions invoked.
 Despite those limitations it is tempting to use recursion to express problems.
 They become easier to express and later understand.
 In many cases, when subproblem is divided by two, for example, in many practical problems this leads to very few levels of recursion which can be handled by physical computers.
-For problems with 1 milion elements such division results only in 20 levels of recursion calls.
+For problems with 1 million elements such division results only in 20 levels of recursion calls.
 Also it is easy to use memory and store results of already calculated functions.
-Such a technique, known as memoizations, signifiantly speeds to calculations.
+Such a technique, known as memoizations, significantly speeds to calculations.
 Another technique, which is described in this article, is known as tail recursion.

 ## Tail Recursion
 The following code listing presents Fibonacci function expressed in [Never][never-lang] language.
-It is expressed almost in the same way as its mathematical defintion.
+It is expressed almost in the same way as its mathematical definition.
 To calculate ```fib(20)``` function ```fib``` is called 21891 times.
-When executed on a typical laptop it takes approximately 0.6s to execute.
+When executed on a typical laptop it takes approximately 0.6s to execute (unsing Never language).

 ```
 func fib(n -> int) -> int